Battle of Ap Bac: Aftermath

 The South Vietnamese units participating in the battle took heavy losses in their failed attempt to destroy the VC forces.
 South Vietnamese casualties included 83 killed in action and at least 100 wounded.
 The American participants, who included advisors and aircrews, counted three dead and eight wounded.
 Of the 15 American helicopters sent to support the operation, only one escaped undamaged, and five were downed or destroyed.

-For the VC, the Battle of Ap Bac marked the first time they stood and fought a large South Vietnamese formation—despite being outnumbered by more than five to one.
+For the VC, the Battle of Ấp Bắc marked the first time they stood and fought a large South Vietnamese formation—despite being outnumbered by more than five to one.
 Against overwhelming odds, the VC had achieved their first de facto victory; they had successfully held off well-equipped ARVN forces supported by artillery and armored units as well as by American airpower.
 VC casualties were limited to 18 soldiers killed and 39 wounded, even though their positions had been hit by more than 600 rounds of artillery, napalm, and other ordnance released by 13 warplanes and five UH-1 gunships.

-Ap Bac had far-reaching consequences for the South Vietnamese government and the American involvement in Vietnam.
+Ấp Bắc had far-reaching consequences for the South Vietnamese government and the American involvement in Vietnam.
 The battle was a milestone for the VC.
 For individual VC soldiers, the battle demonstrated they could defeat nominally superior ARVN forces, well equipped as they were with up-to-date military hardware and significant support and funding from the United States.
 Militarily, the morale and confidence of VC commanders and soldiers, who had experienced serious setbacks in the previous year, were greatly boosted.
 Politically, the VC 261st and 514th Battalions were able to exploit the prestige gained from having inflicted disproportionate losses on the ARVN forces to exercise greater influence in their areas of operations.

-Despite the initial success of the Strategic Hamlet Program and the intensified military operations of 1962, the events at Ap Bac placed additional pressure on Diem's government because they showed it was not prepared to cope with the resurgence of the VC, particularly in the Mekong delta.
+Despite the initial success of the Strategic Hamlet Program and the intensified military operations of 1962, the events at Ấp Bắc placed additional pressure on Diem's government because they showed it was not prepared to cope with the resurgence of the VC, particularly in the Mekong delta.